thdiaman/GDDownloader/README.md

 To run this tool, you must have a GitHub account.
 Also, you must create a GitHub personal access token (instructions to create one are available [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)) and set it in file `properties.py`.
+Note that if you also want to access your private repositories you have to edit the created personal access token and select the repo scope (i.e. Full control of private repositories), and then you also have to set the variable `include_private_repos` in file `properties.py` to `True`.

 Executing the tool
 ------------------